 Military personnel, their family members, and civilians can receive services and information about the College including admissions, placement testing, academic counseling, and registration.
 The extension office can also provide information about various military educational opportunities such as Tuition Assistance.
 Coastal Carolina Community College has signed the Department of Defense Memorandum of Understanding, and as such, agrees to abide by the Principles and Criteria set forth, and by the Military Student Bill of Rights.
 In addition to curriculum course offerings, various continuing education courses are offered at Camp Lejeune.
-Learning labs, with free tutoring and placement testing for students, are available at the Camp Lejeune and MCAS New River extension sites.
+Placement testing for students, is available at the Camp Lejeune and MCAS New River extension sites.